elycruz/gulpw/README.md

     lintBeforeBuild: null
 ```

-**ignoredTasks {Array}:**  List of standalone tasks to ignore when calling build (*note some tasks are included as conglomerate tasks).
+- **ignoredTasks {Array}:**  List of standalone tasks to ignore when calling build (*note some tasks are included as conglomerate tasks).
-**lintBeforeBuild {Boolean}:** Top level lint flag for overriding linting functionality in all subtasks.
+- **lintBeforeBuild {Boolean}:** Top level lint flag for overriding linting functionality in all subtasks.
 Default `null`.

 ### clean
-'clean' cleans out any artifact files outputted by a bundle;  E.g., if a bundle has a *`files` or
+The 'clean' task cleans out any artifact files outputted by a bundle;  E.g., if a bundle has a *`files` or
 *`requirejs` then the artifacts outputted by these sections are cleaned up (deleted) when clean is called.
 'clean' also cleans/deletes any files listed in a `clean` section;  E.g.,
 ```